${\sL}$-resolvents and pseudo-spectral functions of symmetric linear relations in Hilbert spaces: Introduction

 \section{Introduction}

+In \cite{LT77,LaTe78,LaTe82,LaTe84,LaTe85} Heinz Langer and Bjorn Textorius conducted a series of studies on the theory of $\sL$-resolvents and spectral functions of symmetric linear relations in Hilbert spaces.
+In this paper we are reviewing those results from the perspective of the theory of boundary triples developed in~\cite{Koc75,GG91,DM95,DM25}.
+The topics discussed in the paper are closely related to the research of M.G.
+Kre\u{\i}n and Sh.N.
+Saakyan \cite{Kr46,KS70} on the theory of $\sL$-resolvent matrices, Yu.L.~Shmul'yan and E.R.~Tsekanovskii \cite{Sh71,ShTs77} on representation theory of operators with improper gauges, L.A.~Sakhnovich~\cite{SakL99}, A.L.~Sakhnovich~\cite{Sak92}, I.S.~Kac \cite{Kac03} and D.Z.~Arov and H. Dym \cite{ArDy12} on canonical systems.

-Let $A$ be a closed symmetric linear operator with the deficiency index $(p,p)$, $p<\infty$, acting in a Hilbert space $\sH$.
-The operator $A$ is said to have a proper gauge $\sL(\subset\sH)$ if the set $\rho(A,\sL)$ of regular type points ${z}\in\dC$ of $A$ such that the space $\sH$ admits the direct decomposition
+To explain the main ideas we will start with a closed densely defined symmetric linear operator $A$ with the deficiency index $(p,p)$, $p<\infty$, acting in a Hilbert space $\sH$.
+A linear subspace $\sL(\subset\sH)$ of dimension $p$ is called a {\it proper gauge} for $A$ if the set $\rho(A,\sL)$ of regular type points ${z}\in\dC$ of $A$ such that the space $\sH$ admits the direct decomposition